-AMT As required by the Federal Aviation Administration, the airframe program is a minimum of 750 hr. of instruction with approximately 25% of the instruction in a class room environment and 75% of the instruction in a lab environment.
+As required by the Federal Aviation Administration, the airframe program is a minimum of 750 hr. of instruction with approximately 25% of the instruction in a class room environment and 75% of the instruction in a lab environment.
 AMT 153 is designed to allow students more time to achieve FAA required proficiency levels and to allow students to further their proficiency levels in aviation airframe related studies.
 This course will cover any area of the FAA required airframe curriculum that the student is deficient in, or if all required competencies have been met, the student may further their proficiency levels in any airframe related area of study.
 This course is FAA approved under 14 CFR Part 147.
 Prerequisite: AMT 150, 151, 152, MAP 100 and instructor permission.
 (F, W, S, Su)

-AMT 249 AMT Powerplant Electricity 2 (22/0)This course covers the theory of engine electrical systems, electrical generators, alternators, motors and regulators.
-This course is FAA approved under 14 CFR Part 147.
-Prerequisite: Instructor permission
+AMT249AMT Powerplant Electricity2(22/0)This course covers the theory of engine electrical systems, electrical generators, alternators, motors and regulators.This course is FAA approved under 14 CFR Part 147.Prerequisite: Instructor permission

-AMT 251 Powerplant Mechanics I 4-16 (22-88/44-176)
+AMT 251 Powerplant Mechanics I 4-16

+(22-88/44-176)

-AMT 252 Powerplant Mechanics II 4-14 (22-66/44-176) AMT 253 Powerplant Mechanics III 4-16 (22-88/44-176)
+AMT 252 Powerplant Mechanics II 4-14

+- (22-66/44-176)

+AMT 253 Powerplant Mechanics III 4-1 ò

+• (22-88/44-176)

+As a service of her the sufficiency Association Astronomic territies

 As required by the Federal Aviation Administration, the powerplant program is a minimum of 750 hr. of instruction with approximately 25% of the instruction in a classroom environment and 75% of the instruction in a lab environment.
 There is approximately 30 hours of extra time at the end of the powerplant program, which is to be used for make-up time or for further competency enhancement.
 This course is FAA approved under 14 CFR Part 147.
 This course will cover two areas: